orsenthil/senthil.learntosolveit.com/posts/2025/11/09/games-amoebax.md

 The opponent is usually an AI.
 The game is written in C++, and uses libraries like [SDL](https://en.wikipedia.org/wiki/Simple_DirectMedia_Layer), zlib, ogg and vorbis.

-The source code here is [https://gitlab.com/perita/amoebax/](https://gitlab.com/perita/amoebax/), there is an [emscripten](https://en.wikipedia.org/wiki/Emscripten) port of the game [https://peritasoft.com/amoebax/index.html](https://peritasoft.com/amoebax/index.html) which can be played online by the author, Jordi Frita.
+The game was written by Jordi Frita.
+The source code is here [https://www.emma-soft.com/games/amoebax/download.html](https://www.emma-soft.com/games/amoebax/download.html) and an [emscripten](https://en.wikipedia.org/wiki/Emscripten) port with the source at [https://gitlab.com/perita/amoebax/](https://gitlab.com/perita/amoebax/).
+The online game can be played at [https://peritasoft.com/amoebax/index.html](https://peritasoft.com/amoebax/index.html).

 When examining the source code, it is written in modular C++ and uses multiple game design concepts like state design pattern to manage different game states, singleton for creating an instance of the game, factory to create ai players, strategy to implement player behaviors, template for customizable steps, observer for communication, and RAII for dealing with sound and image resources.